HanzlahCh/2D_Cricket_Game/README.md

 - Add unit tests for `resolveOutcome()` and game-state transitions.
 - Add persistence (localStorage) to save high scores.
 - Add mobile-specific touch controls for the slider.

-Credits
-- Game UI, logic, and assets implemented in this repository.

----
-This README was updated to accurately reflect the repository's implemented game and files.